G1DO/fos/README.md

    code .
    ```

-3. Install all recommended extensions (bottom-right prompt).
+3. Install all recommended extensions when prompted

-4. Build with:
+4. Build the project using:

    ```bash
    make